jochen777/jFormchecker/doc/start.md

 For example the FormBuilder renders the <form ...> </form> tags, the structure of an input element (help-text above or under a form-element, a special css-class ...).

-It's a good idea to generate a capable FormBuilder for your site that garantees the consistency of forms on your site.
+It's a good idea to generate a tailored FormBuilder for your site.
 You can have even multiple FormBuilder, for example one for the desktop-version and one for the mobile version.

 There are some prebuild Formbuilders which you can use without coding them yourself:

-"BasicBoostrapFormBuilder" -> for usage in Boostrap layouts "TwoColumnBoostrapFormBuilder" -> for Bootstrap layouts too, but in a two column layout "BasicMaterialLightFormBuilder" -> For MaterialLight (https://getmdl.io/components/index.html#textfields-section)
+"BasicBoostrapFormBuilder" -> for usage in Boostrap layouts

+"TwoColumnBoostrapFormBuilder" -> for Bootstrap layouts too, but in a two column layout

+"BasicMaterialLightFormBuilder" -> For MaterialLight (https://getmdl.io/components/index.html#textfields-section)

 If you don't specify a FormBuilder, the BasicFormBuilder is used.